qiuwei/weblicht-nentities-ws-dw-archetype/README.md

 # weblicht-nentities-ws-dw-archetype
-An archetype for create dropwizard webservice
+An archetype for creating dropwizard webservice